Formia–Gaeta railway station: Features

-Formia's passenger building is a large structure made up of several conjoined sections, ranging from single to three storeys in height.
-The ground floor level of the central section is faced with marble, and has five arched entrances.
+Formia's passenger building is a large structure made up of several conjoined sections, ranging from one to three storeys in height.
+The ground floor level of the central section is faced with marble and has five arched entrances.
 The upper levels of that section, and the other sections, are painted an off white colour.

-Inside the passenger building, at ground level, are a ticketing office, waiting room, bar, restaurant and luggage facilities.
+Inside the passenger building, at ground level, are a ticketing office, waiting room, bar, restaurant, and luggage facilities.
 The upper floors are used for Trenitalia offices.

 The station has five through tracks faced by platforms fitted with shelters and subways for passenger service, plus a platform dock once used for a shuttle service between Formia and Gaeta.

-There is also a goods yard and warehouse, but relatively little goods traffic.
+There is also a goods yard and warehouse but relatively little goods traffic.

 Passenger and train movements

 The station has about 2.5 million passenger movements each year.

 All InterCity trains passing through the station stop there, but Eurostar Italia trains do not.
 Regional trains link Formia with other destinations in Lazio, including Rome, and with destinations in Campania, including Naples and Salerno.